hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_10_6
+## CAV22 | SolCMC: Solidity Compiler’s Model Checker
+* Motivation: How to improve the security of smart contracts during the compilation phase
+* Approach: Integrating the formal verification tool SolCMC into the solc compiler allows the formal verification tool to play a role in the compilation phase, conduct more security checks on smart contracts, and provide more security warnings to developers.
+* Implement: The author converts the AST into a CFG composed of Horn clauses, and then uses theorem solver and model checking tools to perform automated vulnerability reasoning.
+Based on assertions and require conditions, the tool detects issues such as out of bounds, and the lack of underflows, overflows, divisions by zero, and transfers with insufficient balance.
+Detect issues such as reentrancy or self-destruction based on testing tools.
+* Evalution：The author use Beacon Chain Deposit Contract and the OpenZeppelin implementation of the ERC777 to demenstrate the effectiveness of the tool.

 # 23_10_2
 ## ISSTA23 | iSyn: Semi-automated Smart Contract Synthesis from Legal Financial Agreements
 * Motivation: The author studies how to convert textual legal agreements into smart contract programs.